axiros/pycond/README.md

 Calculating cur_q
 Calculating (expensive) delta_q
 Calculating dt_last_enforce
-Calc.Time (delta_q was called twice): 0.2005
+Calc.Time (delta_q was called twice): 0.2007
 ```

-But we can do better - we still calculated values for keys which might be
+But we can do better.
+We still calculated values for keys which might be,
-only needed in dead ends of a lazily evaluated condition.
+dependent on the data, not needed in dead ends of a lazily evaluated condition.

 Lets avoid calculating these values, remembering the
 [custom lookup function](#custom-lookup-and-value-passing) feature.